excelsky/msan622/homework1/README.md

 ![IMAGE](hw1-multiples.png)

 - **Plot 4: Multi-Line Chart.**
 I created my own tick marks so that I could see the lower and upper limit of the timeline.
 Actually, these data are not very good, because the four different European stock market indices are in one `price` without considering the currency.
 I created a long data format to create this plot by using `reshape2::melt()`.
+I created a box around a legend.
 Overall, Swiss SMI (Swiss Market Index) rises the most in the given period, whereas French CAC (Cotation Assistée en Continu) does the least.
 ![IMAGE](hw1-multiline.png)